[Micro Hardening v2] A simple security incident experience

 In this case, we only created a timeline in the first set, and didn't take the time to understand and organize the specifications within the team.
 This had a big impact later on, and we realized that this was a problem.
 Even if each person understands the specifications, it is important to look them over as a team and align your understanding

-3. Leave a trail of your work.
+3. Keep a record of your work.

-is also important for organizing who did what later on.
+It's important for organizing who did what later on.

 4. Consider using external services and tools.

-5. Be mindful of meeting business requirements Simply
+5. Focus on meeting business requirements.
+Simply

 summary